SHARE art ACTIVITES

 About our Art Activities

-All of our art activities are delivered from our purpose built Arts Arena, which is also available as a resource to groups who wish to run their own arts programmes, or need a venue to practice, rehearse or perform.
+All of our art activities are delivered from our purpose built Arts Arena, which is also available as a resource to groups who wish to run their own arts programmes, or as a venue to practice, rehearse or perform.
 A wide range of audio visual and theatre equipment is also available.

 Share’s resident arts workers can design arts programmes specific to your needs and the experienced and enthusiastic arts team are available to advise and assist with all aspects of the Arena, including lighting and sound equipment.

-Out of an appreciation for the specific needs a rural area has, Share Arts offers two creative arts programmes:
+Share Arts offers two creative arts programmes:

-An arts and crafts programme for its residential and day visitors.
+An arts and crafts programme for residential and day visitors.
 This includes film making, pottery and T-Shirt painting to all ages and ability.

-A community arts programme which includes participating in a wide variety of workshops: dance, drama, writing, film making, circus skills and visual arts.
+A community arts programme which includes a wide variety of workshops: dance, drama, writing, film making, circus skills and visual arts.
 Again these are for people of all ages and abilities and they are designed to be participant led.
-They run at SHARE or outreach to schools and community venues.
+They run at SHARE or by outreach to schools and community venues.